 This post has been written in collaboration with Füri Global, but all thoughts are my own.

-I've been working away on the content for my mini-course The Capsule Collective for the last few weeks which has had me in the kitchen a lot.
-And as well as ingredients that I recommend to have in your kitchen to eat well, it really got me thinking about products and utensils that make life so much easier if you've got them to hand.
+As well as ingredients that I recommend to have in your kitchen to eat well, I’ve recently been thinking about products and utensils that make life so much easier if you've got them to hand.

 Having a well-stocked kitchen with tasty ingredients aint gonna do you much good if you don't have the utensils to prepare them into delicious meals.